Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 ## Example 2: Creating a Platform Project Using Vitis IDE

+In this example, we will create a platform project to extract the information from Vivado exported XSA.

 The main processing units in the Zynq UltraScale+ processing system are listed below:

 - **Application processing unit:** Quad-core Arm® Cortex™-A53 MPCore processors